segmentio/segment-docs/src/protocols/apis-and-extensions/typewriter.md

 Running the command creates a `typewriter.yml` file in your repo.
 For more information on the format of this file, see the [Typewriter Configuration Reference](#configuration-reference).

-You can now import your new Typewriter client into your project via XCode.
+You can now import your new Typewriter client into your project using XCode.
 If you place your generated files into a folder in your project, import the project as a group not a folder reference.

 To use it in an Objective-C application: